weller0246/liferay-portal/modules/sdk/project-templates/project-templates-workspace/src/main/resources/archetype-resources/GETTING_STARTED.markdown

 Set this to true to append metadata for the current environment settings and timestamp.
 The default value is `false`.

-$h4 liferay.workspace.docker.access.token
-See this page (https://docs.docker.com/docker-hub/access-tokens) on how to generate a docker access token.

 $h4 liferay.workspace.docker.local.registry.address
-Set this to the host and port of the local docker registry.
-This will enable the user to interact with a docker registry other than dockerhub, provided the user has access permissions.
+Set this to the host and port of the local Docker registry.
+This will enable the user to interact with a Docker registry other than DockerHub, provided the user has access permissions.
 Ex: myregistryaddress.org:5000

 $h4 liferay.workspace.docker.pull.policy
-Set this to true to pull the user's local docker cache first.
+Set this to false to pull the user's local Docker cache first.
 The default value is true.

 $h4 liferay.workspace.docker.username
-Set the use name which is already registed on docker hub or local docker registry.
+To avoid conflict with DockerHub, set this property to the registered user name on DockerHub.

+$h4 liferay.workspace.docker.user.access.token
+See this page (https://docs.docker.com/docker-hub/access-tokens) on how to generate a Docker access token.

 $h4 liferay.workspace.ext.dir
 Set the folder that contains all Ext OSGi modules and Ext plugins.
 The default